broadinstitute/bvas/README.md

 # bvas: bayesian viral allele selection

-Welcome to the Github repository for ``Inferring selection effects in SARS-CoV-2 with Bayesian Viral Allele Selection''.
+Welcome to the Github repository for *Inferring selection effects in SARS-CoV-2 with Bayesian Viral Allele Selection*.

 This repo is organized as follows:
- - bvas: code for inference algorithms and simulations
+ - [bvas](bvas/): code for inference algorithms and simulations
  - notebooks: Jupyter notebooks demonstrate BVAS usage
    - basic_demo.ipynb: demo using simulated data
    - S_gene_demo.ipynb: demo using GISAID data restricted only to the SARS-CoV-2 S gene